justin-napolitano/bad-food/README.md

 ## Tech Stack

-This project is primarily a markdown-based personal journal/reflection.
-It does not use any specific programming language or framework.
+- Markdown files for content
+- No programming language or framework used

 ## Getting Started